On the fate of spacetime singularities: The Schr odinger equation

 \section{The Schr\"odinger equation}

-Here I review a simple way to include the proper time of an observer into the WdW formalism (see also~\cite{teitelboim1983proper,unruh1989time,Peter_2018,Malkiewicz:2022szx,Burns:2022fzs,Kaya_2023,Bergeron:2025eda}).
-By following~\cite{Piazza:2025fbt}, I will argue that the inclusion of an observer's \emph{clock} into the system turns the WdW equation into a Schr\"odinger equation along the worldline of the observer.
+Here I review how the inclusion of the proper time of the observer into the WdW formalism leads to a Schr\"odinger equation along the worldline~\cite{Piazza:2025fbt}.
+The use of the Schr\"odinger equation and/or proper time in quantum cosmology has been advocated in a number of papers (e.g.~\cite{teitelboim1983proper,unruh1989time,Peter_2018,Malkiewicz:2022szx,Burns:2022fzs,Kaya_2023,Bergeron:2025eda}).
+Of particular relevance to the present work are Refs.~\cite{Vachaspati:2006ki,Greenwood:2008ht,Wang:2009ay,Saini:2014qpa} for application to singularities.

-\emph{\textbf{Quid est Tempus?}} --- Classical GR offers a clear unambiguous answer to this question, at least \emph{locally}, \emph{i.e.} \emph{along a given observer's worldline}.
+\emph{\textbf{Quid est Tempus?}} --- Classical GR's answer to this question is unambiguous, at least \emph{locally}, \emph{i.e.} \emph{along an observer's worldline}.
 The invariant line element, or proper time, $d \ti$ is obtained by contracting the metric tensor $g_{\mu \nu}$ along the observer's trajectory---see eq.~\eqref{classicclock} below.
-The actual operational procedures that the observer needs to implement in order to measure proper time are not of concern here.
+The actual procedures that the observer needs to implement in order to measure proper time are not of concern here.
 By definition, a \emph{good clock} must tick homogeneously in the $\ti$ variable.

 When we upgrade to quantum gravity, the observer's trajectory $x^\mu(\lambda)$ ($\lambda$ is a parameter along the trajectory) and its proper time $\ti$ should be promoted to quantum variables.
 The canonical pair $(\ti,p_\ti)$ lives on the worldline and is governed by the action